shaussler/TheoreticalUniverse/documentation/faraday_tensor_derivation.rst

 Deriving the Faraday Tensors from the 1865 Maxwell Equations
 ============================================================

+.. rst-class:: custom-author

+   by Stéphane Haussler

+I would expect the reader to have a solid understanding of vector calculus, know the vector dot product, the cross product, as well a matrix multiplication.
+Interestingly, neither understanding of Maxwell equations nor knowledge of tensor calculus is readlly needed to follow the derivation.

-In this article, I present a straightforward and elegant derivation of the Faraday tensor.
+In this article, I present a straightforward, natural and elegant derivation of the Faraday tensor.
 This derivation draws strong inspiration from Minkowski's 1908 paper,
 `The Fundamental Equations for Electromagnetic Processes in Moving Bodies
 <https://en.wikisource.org/wiki/Translation:The_Fundamental_Equations_for_Electromagnetic_Processes_in_Moving_Bodies>`_.
 What sets this derivation apart is that it avoids the often-seen backward proof